Benevento

 Benevento occupies the site of the ancient Beneventum, originally Maleventum or even earlier Maloenton.
-The meaning of the name of the town is evidenced by its former Latin name, translating as good or fair wind.
-In the imperial period it was supposed to have been founded by Diomedes after the Trojan War.
+In the imperial period, its founder was deemed to have been Diomedes after the Trojan War.

 Due to its artistic and cultural significance, the Santa Sofia Church in Benevento was declared a UNESCO World Heritage Site in 2011, as part of a group of seven historic buildings inscribed as Longobards in Italy, Places of Power (568–774 A.D.).

-A patron saint of Benevento is Saint Bartholomew, the Apostle, whose relics are kept there at the Cattedrale di Santa Maria Assunta.
+The patron saint of Benevento is Saint Bartholomew, the Apostle, whose relics are kept there at the Cattedrale di Santa Maria Assunta.